-In City of Adelaide, the strongest regional competitive effect between 2011/12 and 2016/17 was experienced in Accommodation and Food Services.
+In the City of Adelaide, the strongest regional competitive effect between 2013/14 and 2018/19 was experienced in Food and Beverage Services.

 Shift Share Analysis provides a useful mechanism for better interpreting changes in economic variables between different time periods.
 It is a way of breaking the growth or decline in an industry into three components to help understand what is driving the change.
 These three change components are commonly known as: